TritonDataCenter/kang/README.md

 Multiple servers may be specified in a comma-separated list.
 Servers are specified using the -h option or (if none is present) the KANG\_SOURCES environment variable.

+When you run `kang`, it creates a snapshot of the distributed system's state by querying each of the servers.
+You can browse the state interactively.
+Type "help" for more information.

 ## Background